Social Action Opportunities

 Bedford Community Table

-Every other month, First Parish prepares and serves about 60 dinners for the Bedford Community Table.
-A hearty crew helps cook and serve and RE kids and parents come to do the cleanup.
+Every other month, First Parish prepares and serves over 100 dinners for the Bedford Community Table.
+A hearty crew helps cook and serve.
+We can use shoppers, prep cooks, servers and clean-up crew.

 Bedford Council on Aging (C.O.A.)